Resonanzen EN

 With artistic works by:

-Anja Erdmann, Marvin Fassmann, Felix Mayer, Maja Meedom, Hyunju Oh, Hanne Römer/ .aufzeichnensysteme, Nicole Schuck, Peter Strickmann, Eveline Vervliet, Heiko Wommelsdorf
+Anja Erdmann, Marvin Fassmann, Felix Mayer, Maja Munksgaard Meedom, Hyunju Oh, Hanne Römer/ .aufzeichnensysteme, Nicole Schuck, Peter Strickmann, Eveline Vervliet, Heiko Wommelsdorf

 Further dates to follow.